digital-asset/daml/triggers/simulations/overview.rst

 Simulating External Ledger Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As external components may interact with a ledger (e.g. by creating or archiving contracts that a trigger registers an interest in), it is often necessary to model these within a given trigger simulation.
-This may be done by defining an Akka typed actor with type ``Behavior[Unit]`` and having this actor send ``LedgerProcess.ExternalAction`` messages to the ledger actor.
+This may be done by defining an Pekko typed actor with type ``Behavior[Unit]`` and having this actor send ``LedgerProcess.ExternalAction`` messages to the ledger actor.

 For example, to model an external component that randomly creates instances of a ``Cat`` contract once every second, we could write: